Han-nu-ri/blog/생계통 HW_2.md

 1. EOQ model
-(1) allowed to stock out
+. allowed to stock out
-(2) excess demands are lost
+. excess demands are lost
 . x: fraction of demand that is lost
-  . p: cost per lost sale
+. p: cost per each lost unit
 . c: cost to order per each unit
+.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0NDc0MTExOV19
+eyJoaXN0b3J5IjpbLTYwOTYwNTUzOF19
 -->